davidvonthenen/graph-rag-guide/Enterprise_Version.md

 ## Next Steps

-1. **Clone the repo.**  The reference implementation and docs live at `github.com/your‑org/graph‑rag‑guide`.
+1. **Clone the repo.**  The outlined code and docs live at `github.com/your‑org/graph‑rag‑guide`.
 Kick the tires locally with Docker Compose.
 2. **Swap in your graph engine.**  All queries use plain Cypher; if you prefer NebulaGraph or Amazon Neptune, change the driver string and go.
 3. **Feed it live data.**  Point the ingest pipeline at a news feed, Jira export, or API dump to see short‑term memory light up.
 4. **Tune the thresholds.**  Adjust `HIT_WEIGHT`, `PROMOTE_THRESHOLD`, and `TTL_MS` until promotions align with your domain's truthiness bar.